 C. Financial Arrangement:

-The financial arrangement between the Bowen Center and the intern will be based on the experience, training, qualifications of the intern and historical precedent of the organization.
+The financial arrangement between the Bowen Center and the intern will be based on the experience, training, and qualifications of the intern as well as historical precedent of the organization.

 If you are interested, have further questions, or would like an application,